 The Left-Brain, Right-Brain Quiz: About.com-Homework Tips

-About.com's Guide to Homework Help, Grace Fleming, has created a fun quiz to help you determine your "brain type" and improve your study habits and academic skills.
+About.com's Guide to Homework Help, Grace Fleming, has created a fun quiz to help you determine your "brain type" with the goal of improving your study habits and academic skills.
 Take the right brain-left brain quiz to learn more.
-She also offers some great study advice for left-brained students and right-brained students.
+She also offers some great study advice for students who are supposedly left-brained and right-brained.

 Nielsen, J. A., Zielinski, B. A., Ferguson, M. A., Lainhart, J. E., & Anderson, J. S. (2013).
 An evaluation of the left-brain vs. right brain hypothesis with resting state functional connectivity magnetic resonance imaging. <i>PLOS One</i>.
 Retrieved from http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0071275